jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

                       tripduration < 24*3600)   #filtering the data set from outliers
 ```

-Now, we’re checking the duplicates and typos using this code:
+Now, we are checking the duplicates and typos using this code:

 ``` r
 kable(sum(duplicated(bike2019$trip_id)))                #trip_id should be unique, so no duplicates are allowed in this column